nodejavascript/linux-setup-docker-clean-monitoring/blog.md

 # HAVE FUN!

-See [README.md](https://github.com/nodejavascript/linux-setup-docker-clean-monitoring/blob/master/README.md) for more deails.
+See [README.md](https://github.com/nodejavascript/linux-setup-docker-clean-monitoring/blob/master/README.md) for more details.